 Note: You can use OR to link together your synonyms, or related words, in a search box, allowing the database to search more broadly.

-Once you have set up your search, here is how you can limit your results to only systematic reviews in the Joanna Briggs Institute EBP Database:
+Once you have set up your search, here is how you can limit your results to only systematic reviews in the JBI EBP Database:

 Evidence Summaries are a type of Critically-Appraised Topic, a standardized one to two page summary of the evidence supporting a clinical question.
 They include a critique of the literature and a statement of relevant results.